Showing Collections: 1 - 10 of 11

 Overview Russian Jewish immigrants Samuel Castille and Zelda Goldberg Rosen settled on Denver's west side and raised 13 children.
 Their daughter Clara Rosen married Joseph Rosen and they had four children including Selma Rosen who married Osi Sladek.
 Joseph Rosen began selling newspapers in Denver at the age of seven, starting out as a helper for his future brothers-in-law Max and Al Rosen.
 Hyman Rosen was born in Denver in 1916, the third youngest of the 13 children of Samuel and Zelda Rosen.
 He began...

-Overview Star Bakery was founded by East European immigrants Eva and Jacob Boscowitz (Boscoe) in 1907 at 2744 West Colfax Avenue, under the Colfax viaduct.
+Overview Jacob Boscowitz was a master baker who immigrated to Denver in 1896 after fire destroyed his bakery in Kobryn, Poland.
+He brought his wife Eva and family over three years later.
+Star Bakery was founded by Eva and Jacob Boscowitz (Boscoe) in 1907 at 2744 West Colfax Avenue, under the Colfax viaduct.
 The bakery was first in a 28 by 75 foot building that served as the bakery, office, and as the Boscoe home.
 The bakery grew to a modernized complex that filled almost the entire block.
-Early bakery products were distributed in a horse drawn wagon and neighborhood women kept their cholent (type of Sabbath stew) in the bakery overns for the Sabbath...
+Early bakery...

 - Subject: West Colfax (Denver, Colo.)
 X